Archisphere Gabriel Kacerovsky ZT GmbH

 When you enter our website, a Borlabs cookie is stored in your

-browser, which stores the consents you have given or
+browser, in which the consents you have given or

 will not be passed on to the Borlabs cookie provider.